mpanunto/PanunTools/README.md

 3. Keep Python scripts in the same directory as the extracted toolbox
 4. Run tools using ArcGIS Pro

 Where possible, I would recommend setting your incident's default input values in the script tool parameters.
-Doing that will speed up the process of running these tools throughout the duration of the incident.
+Doing so will speed up the process of running these tools throughout the duration of the incident.

 ## Contact
 Feel free to contact me at mpanunto@blm.gov with any comments, questions, or error reports.